Trond240/idea_box/README.md

 ### OverView of Site

-* The site is a useful tool for users who would like to keep track of their Ideas and make future notes, flag favorite ideas by clicking the starred icon, and deleting unwanted ideas.
+* The site is a useful tool for users who would like to log their ideas.

 * Users will have two input feilds with the labels of title and body for creating the ideas.